l33tname/blog/_posts/2016-01-04-msata-is-not-msata.md

 This is not as bad as it sounds since I only reboot for kernel updates but if you know why this happesn or how to fix it, there is a [FreeBSD forums thread](https://forums.freebsd.org/threads/bootstrap-booting-from-a-root-on-zfs.53516/) for it.
-You can also direct me directly over mail, twitter whatever.
+You can also contact me directly over mail, twitter whatever.